ElusiveMonni/monni_docs/docs/commands/slash/global/tag-get.md

 ## Arguments

 - 1 **tag**
-    Name of the requested tag
+    Name of the requested tag.
 - 2 **hidden**
-	Whether the tag will or won't be [ephemeral](/commands/info/ephemeral)
+	Whether the tag will or will not be [ephemeral](/commands/info/ephemeral).
 - 3 **copy_mode**
-	Whether the tag will be displayed within backticks ( \` ) for ease of copying
+	Whether the tag will be displayed within backticks ( \` ) for ease of copying.

 ## 🔒 Required permissions

-No permissions are required
+No permissions are required.